-In both countries, two interviews were conducted and analyzed first, and served as a pilot study.
-Thereafter, the rest of the interviews were conducted.
-All the interviews’ transcripts were analyzed according to a qualitative content analysis method, with the aim to trace the unique perceptions and world view of social workers regarding fathers.
-First, interviews were read and analyzed according to a qualitative-narrative method of categorization offered by Shkedi in his book "Multiple Case Narrative: A qualitative approach to studying multiple populations" (2005).
+In both countries, two interviews were initially conducted and analysed in a pilot study.
+Thereafter, the remaining interviews were conducted.
+All the interview transcripts were analysed using a qualitative method of content analysis for tracing the social workers’ unique perceptions and world views regarding fathers.
+Interview transcripts were first read and analysed, and categorisation was conducted using a qualitative narrative method described by Shkedi (2005).

-Following, the German interviews were divided into categories that were found in the former analysis of the Israeli interviews.
-However, the regular category analysis did not yield sufficient or in-depth conclusions.
-Therefore, a 'second order' analysis was conducted with other researchers (Shkedi, 2004), in the spirit of the qualitative content analysis – QCA (Graneheim, Lindgren and Lundman, 2017).
-On the axis of two-dimensional model of QCA epistemological approaches: phenomenological description VS hermeneutic interpretation, the initial analysis of the interviews was more of the first one, focusing on the manifest content with concrete descriptions and deductive (concept driven) approach, whereas the second round of analysis adopted a distance approach from the text with more abstract descriptions and interpretations and abductive approach.
-For ethical considerations, texts relating to specific clients, also the social workers’ names and department’s location were anonymized, so that identifiable data was not exposed.
+Next, the German interview transcripts were divided into categories identified in the preceding analysis of Israeli interview transcripts.
+However, the regular analysis according to categories did not yield sufficient in-depth conclusions.
+Therefore, a ‘second order’ analysis was conducted with other researchers (Shkedi, 2004) in the spirit of qualitative content analysis (QCA; Graneheim et al., 2017).
+On the axis of the two-dimensional model of QCA epistemological approaches, namely phenomenological description versus hermeneutic interpretation, the former was more prevalent in the initial analysis of the interview content, which focused on manifest content and concrete descriptions and a deductive (concept-driven) approach.
+During the second round of analysis, an approach of maintaining distance from the text was adopted with more abstract descriptions and interpretations and an abductive approach.
+Texts relating to specific clients, the social workers’ names and the locations of their departments were anonymised to avoid exposure of identifiable data.

-FINDINGS
+Results

-The ideal father images
+Images of the ideal father

-Social workers in both groups expressed, explicitly or implicitly, a certain image of the ideal father type, or ideal father’s characteristics, which were associated with positive expressions and high appreciation.
-Alternatively, social workers described, as concrete case descriptions or as general statements, an image of the common client father.
-The common client father mostly stands in contrast to the ideal father image, and in a very few and exceptional cases matches this ideal (therefore is classified as a “good client” or a “successful treatment”).
-The different father images’ characteristics concerned emotional, behavioral, and familial aspects, as well as economical function and general attitude towards the treatment, the welfare system or the social worker herself.
-In the following, we will elaborate the varied expressions of the different father images, and the differences between Israel and Germany in that regard.
+Social workers in both groups explicitly or implicitly conveyed a certain image of the type or characteristics of the ideal father, associated with positive and highly appreciative expressions.
+By contrast, they portrayed common father clients using concrete case descriptions or general statements.
+These portrayals mostly contrasted with the ideal father image, although in very few and exceptional cases of fathers categorised as ‘good clients’ or ‘successful treatment’, they matched the ideal.
+The characteristics of the different father images were related to emotional, behavioural and familial aspects as well as economical functions and general attitudes towards the treatment, the welfare system or the social worker herself.
+In the following section, the varied expressions of the different father images and differences between the Israeli and German contexts are elaborated.

 An egalitarian trend?

-An ideal father image was seen in both countries along the interviews, but with some differences.
-In Germany, the desired father client social workers described was as followed:
+The interviews in both countries conveyed an ideal father image with some differences.
+In Germany, social workers described the desired father client as follows:

-“They [the fathers that are more involved in the treatment] are softer, open minded, can talk about their own feelings, their own childhood, more kind in their marriage … the mother and father share it half to looking after the children and money” (Germany, 3).
+They [the fathers who are more involved in the treatment] are softer, open-minded, can talk about their own feelings, their own childhood, more kind in their marriage … the mother and father share … [equally in] looking after the children and [providing] money.
+(Germany, 3)

-The egalitarian idea of gender equality and men that are more adherent to feminine characteristics matches the sociological or social policy perspective of most interviews in Germany, regarding their wish to change gender roles and get fathers to be more involved.
-But along this wish for social progression, raises the reality where fathers clients are perceived as not able to fulfill this utopic wish, and are not keeping up with the new trend of increased fathers’ involvement, hence, are more old fashioned in their socialization:
+The egalitarian notion of gender equality and the ideal of men who are more aligned with feminine characteristics matched the sociological or social policy perspective of most interviewees in Germany regarding their wish to change gender roles and strengthen fathers’ involvement.
+However, this desire for social progression calls attention to the reality, wherein father clients are perceived as old-fashioned in their socialisation, being unable to fulfil this utopic desire and keep pace with the new trend of increased fathers’ involvement: